adrien-k/internal-express-swagger/README.md

 This ensures that the authorization cookie was produced by the API and not been forged.

+*If your already have `cookie-parser` mounted on your Express App, you can ignore this parameter*

 ### Allowed domains

 Provide a list of email domains that are allowed to access the API docs.
 Other gmail accounts will be rejected.